 What is HCC coding?

 HCC stands for hierarchical condition category.
-It is a risk-adjustment coding model exclusively designed for estimating future healthcare costs for patients.
+It is a risk-adjustment coding model exclusively designed to estimate future healthcare costs for patients.
 The process of HCCs medical coding started in 2004, but it recently gained popularity due to payment models shifting from fee-for-service (FFS) to value-based care (VBC) arrangements.

-Each of the 9,500 HCC codes are put into one of 86 condition categories.
+Fig 2.
+Each of the 7903 HCC codes is put into one of 115 condition categories.
 Each condition category carries a specific RAF.
-No matter how many ICD10 conditions a patient has in the same category, they will only be assigned the RAF score one time.
+No matter how many ICD10 conditions a patient has in the same category, they will only be assigned the RAF score one time

 Medicare assigns a risk score known as a risk adjustment factor (RAF) to each of the 86 individual condition categories.
 RAF scores of patient populations are subsequently used by Medicare and other payors to predict the cost of care, which influences reimbursements.